iflowfor8hours/6112884-pro-micro-controller/README.markdown

 That `reset.py` script should drop your pro micro into bootstrap mode.
 Now we need to flash it with Soarer's controller software before we can start messing with the layouts and doing useful stuff.
 The following command will install the firmware for the pro micro I bought and linked to.
 Should work on any atmega32u4 (arduino leonardo clone) based device.

-    avrdude -p atmega32u4 -P /dev/ttyACM0  -c avr109  -U flash:w:./soarer/firmware/Soarer_Controller_v1.20_beta4_atmega32u4.hex
+    avrdude -p atmega32u4 -P /dev/ttyACM0  -b 1200 -c avr109  -U flash:w:./soarer/firmware/Soarer_Controller_v1.20_beta4_atmega32u4.hex

 You should see some output with various reports of OK.
-Unplug and replug the device in, and run `lsusb` again.
-Now you should see the following output, with likely different bus and device IDs.
+Unplug and replug the device in, and got to `finder/about this mac/system hardware/usb`.
+You should see a different device name, for example:

     Bus 003 Device 095: ID 16c0:047d Van Ooijen Technische Informatica Teensy Keyboard+Debug